 The best part about our Thai Green Curry recipe?

-It’s EASY to make.
+It’s FAST and EASY to make.

-If you regularly ate Thai food each week, you’d have only so much meal-space to fit this Thai Green Curry in because of how many other standard amazing Thai recipes there are.
-But outside of its amazing taste, the very best part about this green curry is that it is SUPER easy to make!
+Outside of its amazing taste, the very best part about this green curry is that it is SUPER easy to make!

 It’ll only take you around 30 minutes in total.
 It’s all cooked on your stovetop, so the cleanup is easy.
 So whether you’re on a ketogenic, Paleo, gluten-free, or even a vegetarian diet (this is one of the best Thai recipes to make vegetarian), you will love this recipe.

-Now let us finally get into the Keto Thai Green Curry recipe.
+Onto the Keto Thai Green Curry recipe:

 Green Curry Ingredients